open/close all folders

 - Ansem was The Dragon to the FOX director of the first season of Ansem Retort, but has ascended to become his own Big Bad, made all too apparent in the newest season.

 - Malack of The Order of the Stick planned to be this to Tarquin.
 His plan was to take over the entire Western Continent after Tarquin and their other companions die from old age.
-Malack would outlive them because he's a vampire.
+Malack would outlive them all because he's a vampire.
 Tarquin was actually perfectly fine with this, as long as he got a bigger statue.
 But Malack's dead so that can't happen.

 - At first, it seems as if Azula from Avatar: The Last Airbender will be ascended when her father crowns her Fire Lord.
 Subverted in that, two seconds later, he crowns himself Phoenix King, removes all power from her position, and makes her stay home instead of fighting in the final showdown.